aize-lang/aize-lang/README.md

 ### Requirements
 * Python 3.7+
-    * No packages outside the standard library are needed
+    * No packages outside the standard library are needed.
-* A supported C Compiler somewhere on your computer
+* A supported C Compiler somewhere on your computer.
-    * Clang or GCC on Linux and on the Path
+    * Clang or GCC on Linux.
+They must be on the path.
-    * MinGW on Windows, either through the path, in your user directory, or in Program Files
+    * MinGW on Windows, either on the path, in your user directory, or in Program Files.

 ### Usage
 Go to the `/aizelang` folder, wherever you put it.
-Enter in the following command, assuming the correct Python is available on you path:
+Enter in the following command, assuming the correct Python version is available on you path:
 ```commandline
 python -m aizec test/fibo.aize --run
 ```